-The two-year option agreement to earn an initial 50% of the project included a cash component of USD \$100,000 in favor of the vendor (paid) and a commitment by Colibri to drill at least 2,000 m and provide a comprehensive drilling report.

-The Diamante claims were placed by the vendor into a new Mexican company called BIMCOL Minera.
-Fifty percent of the shares of BIMCOL are held by the vendor and the other 50% of shares are held in escrow in favour of Colibri in anticipation of the Company earning its 50% stake in the new corporation.
+The two-year option agreement to earn an initial 50% of the project included a cash component of US\$100,000 in favor of the vendor (paid) and a commitment by Colibri to drill at least 2,000 m and provide a comprehensive drilling report.
+The Diamante claims were placed by the vendor into a new Mexican company called Minera Bimcol, S.A. de C.V, (BIMCOL).
+Fifty percent of the shares of BIMCOL are held by the vendor and the other 50% of the shares were held in escrow in favour of Colibri in anticipation of the Company earning its 50% stake in the new corporation.